DTjomsland/T2A1-Workbook-A/T2A1_Workbook_A.md

 ### B. Describe the hardware used to host the app

 Up until completing its merge in 2020, Etsy ran on its own hardware infrastructure.
 In that year they shifted from their nearly 2,000 on premises servers to using Google Cloud services.
 Etsy utilizes Google Cloud's computing power and machine learning capabilities to host nearly 65 million items listed by etsy sellers.
+Google Cloud offers a combination of physical hardware and virtual machines to its Google Cloud customers.

 <br>

 ### C. Describe the interaction of technologies within the app

 Etsy utilizes quite a variety of languages and tech to create their web app.
 The back-end is composed of Backbone, PHP, and  the JavaScript based framework JQuery, which is used for its event handling.
 For their servers, Etsy utilizes Apache, Nginix, as well as various Google Cloud Services and Amazon Web Services.
-For the front-end.
-Etsy uses a mix of technologies.
+For the front-end, Etsy uses a mix of technologies.
 For some client-side management, Etsy uses WordPress which integrates well with the PHP back-end.
-However, most of the front-end is created with the React Framework.
+However, most of the front-end is created with the React framework paired with  HTML and CSS.

 <br>